ridwandris/ridwan0007/README.md

 - 👋 Hi, I’m Ridwan
-- 👀 I’m interested in Data analysis and Automation
+- 👀 I’m interested in Automation
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on interesting projects
 - 📫 You can reach me @riddris7 on twitter

 <!---